bendory/tekton-on-gcp/README.md

 4. `export PROJECT=<the-project-you-set-up>`
 5. `./setup.sh`

-NOTE: When you run `setup.sh`:
-- A new `gcloud` configuration named "tekton-setup" will be created and populated.
-- A new `kubectl` configuration will be created.
-- Both of these configurations will be active when `setup.sh` completes.
+NOTE: When you run `setup.sh`,a new `kubectl` configuration will be created and will be active when `setup.sh` completes.

 ## Example